Hero student killed in Nottingham stabbing spree died trying to save friend

 Dr Kumar also called for the government to take tougher action on knife crime, which he described as an “epidemic”.

-Hoping to graduate as a medic and serve in the Armed Forces, Ms O’Malley-Kumar had also trained as a vaccinator and had treated hundreds of people against Covid-19 during the pandemic.
+Hoping to graduate as a medic and serve in the armed forces, Ms O’Malley-Kumar had also trained as a vaccinator and had treated hundreds of people during the pandemic.

-As well as this, she had been a talented sportswoman and had previously played hockey for England, as well as the under 16s and under 18s team.
+As well as this, she was a talented sportswoman and had played hockey for England at under-16 and under-18 level.

 “She was just the best sister I could have asked for, she was always there for me as a shoulder to cry on and to quietly listen.
 She had my best interests at heart all the time,” her brother said.